FazeCT/fazect.github.io/gcc2024/index.md

 ### Practical Malware Analysis and .NET Reversing

 My main reason to apply for GCC this year.
-I learned a lot about .NET and PE structure, how to deal with malwares, and many more through this session.  ~~I rushed through all the lab in like 30 mins or something~~.
+I learned a lot about .NET and PE structure, how to deal with malwares, and many more through this session.  ~~I rushed through all the labs in like 30 mins or something~~.

 ## Groupwork